A judge orders Texas to move a floating barrier used to deter migrants to the bank of the Rio Grande – KION546

 Like other pieces of Abbott’s multibillion-dollar border mission known as Operation Lone Star, the buoys pick up where former President Donald Trump left off.
 Plans for the same water barrier were in the pipeline in 2020, according to Mark Morgan, who at the time was the acting commissioner of U.S. Customs and Border Protection.

-Morgan said the plans were scrapped after Biden took office the following year.
-He called the barrier a “water wall” and said it was intended to be used as a stopgap in sections of the border where fences were not yet built or practical.
+Morgan said the plans were scrapped after Biden took office.
+He called the barrier a “water wall” and said it was intended to be used as a stopgap in sections of the border where fences were not yet built or were impractical.